-Acceptance - Department personnel or authorized representative will witness samples collected by the contractor.
+Acceptance - Department personnel or an authorized representative(s) will witness samples collected by the contractor.

-Quality Assurance (QA) - Perform sampling for QA according to the Montana Materials Manual of Test Procedures, Montana Standard Specifications for Road and Bridge Construction Manual and any applicable Supplemental Specifications for the item to be sampled.
-Department personnel or authorized representative will witness samples collected by the contractor.
+Quality Assurance (QA) - Perform sampling for QA according to the Montana Materials Manual of Test Procedures and Montana Standard Specifications for Road and Bridge Construction Manual for the item to be sampled.
+Department personnel or an authorized representative(s) will witness samples collected by the contractor.

 Independent Assurance (IA) - The Department requires all witnessing/sampling and testing for Independent Assurance purposes be accomplished by Department personnel or authorized representatives.
-IA samples must be collected under the direct supervision of the Materials Supervisor or their authorized representative and must not be scheduled on such an inflexible and regular routine that its frequency can be predicted; however, sufficient samples must be submitted to satisfy the frequency intended.
+IA samples must be collected under the direct supervision of the Materials Supervisor or their authorized representative and must not be scheduled on such an inflexible and regular routine that its frequency can be predicted.
+However, sufficient samples must be submitted to satisfy the frequency intended.
 There are two types of IA's: Comparison Testing and Procedural Checks.
 Independent Assurance is highlighted within the MT 601 Table in blue.
 Specifics on the IA procedure can be found in MT 602 Acceptance, Independent Assurance and Final Record Sampling.